ridwan-shakil/Plugin-development-guide/01 Sarting Process/Namespacing.md

     1) To ensure code doesn't conflict with other plugins/themes
     2) prefixing doesn't required inside namespaced files
     3) Enables clean, scalable OOP architecture

+### your namespace structure should mirror your folder structure.
+This follows the PSR-4 autoloading standard, which makes your code predictable and easier to manage.

+## Pro Tip: Avoid the "Includes" folder in your Namespace

+### While mirroring folders is standard, many professionals map the includes/ folder to the root of their namespace to keep things shorter.

+### For example, you could map MyDev\PostRestApi\ directly to your includes/ folder.
+This would make your namespaces look like this:
+        includes/core/ $\rightarrow$ MyDev\PostRestApi\Core
+        includes/api/ $\rightarrow$ MyDev\PostRestApi\Api